conjikidow/bump-version/README.md

 ### Workflow Example

-Below are example workflows you can add to your repository to automatically bump the version when a pull request is merged.
+Below are example workflows you can add to your repository to automatically bump the version when a PR is merged.
 You can save them in a file such as `.github/workflows/bump-version.yaml`.

 Make sure your workflow includes the following:

-- The `on: pull_request: types: [closed]` trigger to run the workflow whenever a pull request is closed.
+- The `on: pull_request: types: [closed]` trigger to run the workflow whenever a PR is closed.
-- The condition `if: github.event.pull_request.merged == true` to ensure the workflow only proceeds if the pull request was merged.
+- The condition `if: github.event.pull_request.merged == true` to ensure the workflow only proceeds if the PR was merged.
-- The `permissions:` section to allow the workflow to update repository contents and pull requests.
+- The `permissions:` section to allow the workflow to update repository contents and PRs.

 #### Basic Example